Young Liars

 Young Liars is the first major release by the New York City band TV on the Radio.
 Released in 2003 on Touch & Go Records, the EP helped establish the band's distinctive blending of electronica, doo wop, post-rock, and avant-garde styles.
 The release featured the single "Staring at the Sun," which would later be remixed and reissued in their full-length album Desperate Youth, Blood Thirsty Babes.
-It contains an a cappella version of "Mr. Grieves," which was originally a rock song by Pixies, from the album Doolittle.
+It ends with an unlisted fifth track which is an a cappella version of the Pixies song "Mr. Grieves" (originally on their 1989 album Doolittle).